ARCTraining/swd2_git/_episodes/05-history.md

 > 1.
 >
 > ~~~
-> Venus is too hot to be suitable as a base
+> We need to think about the statistical techniques to apply
 > ~~~
 > {: .output}
 >
 > 2.
 >
 > ~~~
-> Venus is beautiful and full of love
+> So that we have defensible conclusions
 > ~~~
 > {: .output}
 >
 > 3.
 >
 > ~~~
-> Venus is beautiful and full of love
+> We need to think about the statistical techniques to apply
-> Venus is too hot to be suitable as a base
+> So that we have defensible conclusions
 > ~~~
 > {: .output}
 >
 > 4.
 >
 > ~~~
-> Error because you have changed venus.txt without committing the changes
+> Error because you have changed analysis.txt without committing the changes
 > ~~~
 > {: .output}
 >